ziizium/ai-news-agg/README.md

 # Ai-news-agg

-This is a __static__ website depicting a AI news aggregator website.
+This is a __static website template__ depicting a AI news aggregator website.